 The transformer positive-sequence impedance Z1, in pu, and zero-sequence Z0, in pu, vary with relative tap position k as follows:

 where: R, X are the transformer resistance and reactance defined in the parameter Resistance and leakage reactance at max. tap (k=1 or k=–1) and Rm, Xm are the transformer magnetizing resistance and reactance defined in the Magnetizing branch parameter described below.

 Note that these impedances keep the same value for positive and negative values of k.
 For k=0, impedances are zero because the transformer input terminals are short-circuited with output terminals.

-modelling respectively iron losses and reactive magnetizing currents.
+branch modelling respectively iron losses and reactive magnetizing currents.
+Saturation is

-per winding, including center tap 0, is therefore 2*Ntap+1.
-Default
+center tap 0, is therefore 2*Ntap+1.
+Default is

 A B C

 Simulink® input for controlling tap position.
 Applying a pulse to this input will initiate upward tap changing when the pulse is changing from 0 to 1.